 index = jnp.argmax(remaining_scores)

-# check validity of chosen box
+# verify validity of chosen field

-valid = remaining_scores[index] > 0
+legitimate = remaining_scores[index] > 0

-# (including the chosen index)
+# (together with the chosen index)

 0,